 Flatcar Container Linux quick start¶

-If you don't have a Flatcar Container Linux machine running, check out the guides on running Flatcar Container Linux on most cloud providers (EC2, Azure, GCE), virtualization platforms (Vagrant, VMware, QEMU/KVM) and bare metal servers (PXE, iPXE, ISO, Installer).
+If you don't have a Flatcar Container Linux machine running, check out the guides on running Flatcar Container Linux on most cloud providers (EC2, Azure, GCE, Packet), virtualization platforms (Vagrant, VMware, VirtualBox QEMU/KVM/libVirt) and bare metal servers (PXE, iPXE, ISO, Installer).
 With any of these guides you will have machines up and running in a few minutes.

 It's highly recommended that you set up a cluster of at least 3 machines — it's not as much fun on a single machine.
 If you don't want to break the bank, Vagrant allows you to run an entire cluster on your laptop.
 For a cluster to be properly bootstrapped, you have to provide ideally an Ignition config (generated from a Container Linux Config), or possibly a cloud-config, via user-data, which is covered in each platform's guide.